 Creatives are the images, videos, and other visual and written elements that you’ll include in the ad.
 Although developing creatives is mostly a straightforward process, here are some thoughts and frequently asked questions on how to approach this process:

 • In the ad set steps above, we had you pick the “dynamic ad” format.
-This is good for beginners because it essentially allows you to upload multiple variations of copy, images, calls-to-action, etc., and let the Facebook machines find the best performing variations and combinations.
+This is good for beginners because it essentially allows you to upload multiple variations of copy, images, calls-to-action, etc., and lets the Facebook machines find the best-performing variations and combinations.

 • Include short, snappy and longer copy and different types of imagery.
 Don’t over-optimize for one format.